DeepBlue14/Hazel/modules/NamingConventions.md

 ####**Naming Conventions**

 Alternatively, you may append the whole name off the type to the variable.
 For other types not mentioned here, use a similar process as shown below (i.e. append a 2-4 character abbreviation to the end of the variable name) or use the aforementioned method.
+Thus, for example, a variable of type QVector<QString*>* could be named userNameStrPtrVecPtr.
+Yeah, it's sort of long, but not nearly as bad as it would be if we were using Hungarian notation.

 |  Data Type           | Convention | Library |
 |:--------------------:|:----------:|:-------:|